pmplewa/GC-OrbitFit/README.md

 [![](preview.png)](https://github.com/pmplewa/GC-OrbitFit/blob/master/example.ipynb)

 This code takes into account first-order post-Newtonian corrections and gravitational redshift, as well as a time-correlated astrometric noise component.
 For the most part it is written with readability in mind, not performance.
+A faster version implemented in C, for performing nested sampling, can be found [at this link](https://github.com/pmplewa/GC-OrbitFit2).

 Resources: